Long Tack Sam: Early life and career

 Long Tack Sam, also known as Tack Sam Long and Sam Tack Long, was the stage name of performance artist Lung Te Shan.
 He was born in Wuqiao County, an area of Shandong Province in Northeast China that is internationally understood to be the birthplace of Chinese acrobatics.
-On most official documents during his life in America, he used Sam Tack Long as his legal name.
+On most official documents during his life in America, he used Sam Tack Long (the Cantonese pronunciation of his Chinese name) as his legal name.

-Little is known about Long's early years; what is known is that he joined a group acrobats around the turn of the century called the Tian-Kwai and went on world tour.
-Several years later with unrest in his homeland, Long brought his own troupe of entertainers to America, where he soon found success.
-His magnificently dressed troupe went on to play major cities across the globe in the first decades of the twentieth century.
-Although largely forgotten as a performer by contemporary audiences, he was considered one of the "greatest vaudeville acts of the early 20th century".
+Little is known about Long's early years; what is known is that he joined a group of acrobats around the turn of the century called the Tian-Kwai and went on a world tour.
+Several years later, with unrest in his homeland, Long brought his troupe of entertainers to America, where he soon found success.
+His magnificently dressed troupe went on to play in major cities across the globe in the first decades of the twentieth century.
+Although forgotten mainly as a performer by contemporary audiences, he was considered one of the "greatest vaudeville acts of the early 20th century".

-Long's career brought him to the opening act for the Marx Brothers and he even became a mentor to Orson Welles.
+Long's career brought him to the opening act for the Marx Brothers, and he even became a mentor to Orson Welles.
 In 1922, he became a member of Houdini's Magicians Club.
-Bennett Cerf once wrote of an incident of theater lore that occurred at the Palace Theatre in New York when entertainer Bert Fitzgibbon became enraged upon learning Long was billed above him in the night’s card, meaning that he was scheduled to follow the magician on stage.
+Bennett Cerf once wrote of an incident of theatre lore that occurred at the Palace Theatre in New York when entertainer Bert Fitzgibbon became enraged upon learning Long was billed above him in the night's card, meaning that he was scheduled to follow the magician on stage.
 Later that night as Long was ending his show, Fitzgibbon walked on stage and handed him a bundle of dirty shirts and reportedly said, "I want these back by Saturday night and go easy on the starch!"
 Long responded with an uppercut, resulting in Fitzgibbon being carried off stage as the audience applauded and roared their approval.
 It is unclear whether or not Fitzgibbon was able to make his appointed curtain call.

+Long and his family decided to travel to Australia and New Zealand, bringing his act to new audiences.
+He promoted his show by skydiving into Bondi Beach, dropping leaflets offering free tickets to that evening's performance.
+Sam and his "wonder workers" performed in countless theatrical spaces across Australia during the 1920s and 1930s, including Sydney's State Theatre, Melbourne's Tivoli Theatre, Adelaide's Regent Theatre, Hobart's Prince of Wales Theatre, Perth's Ambassadors Theatre and Brisbane's Wintergarden Theatre.

-In 1958, Long’s final performance was also staged in New York, at the Roxy Theater.
-He performed his famous water bowl trick, in which he did a somersault, at age 73, and ended standing with a goldfish bowl in his left hand.
+In 1958, Long's final performance was also staged in New York, at the Roxy Theatre.
+He performed his famous water bowl trick, in which he did a somersault at age 73 and ended up standing with a goldfish bowl in his left hand.